 GSM

+GSM refers to the weight of the paper you are going to be printing on.
 In general you want to keep your flyers between 200-300gsm.
-Thinner leaflets are more prone to being damaged in transport and during delivery.
-Just think about a thin sheet of paper being handled by hand outside and moved across the country in a box.
+Very thin leaflets can be more prone to being damaged in transport and during delivery.

 Matt/Gloss finish